Invest Ed® is an award winning, multi-faceted investor education program made possible by the Oklahoma Securities Commission.

 financial freedom and raising securities fraud awareness.
 Additionally, the project sharpens critical thinking, research, computer and

 math skills, provides practice in setting goals, meeting deadlines, and writing reports.

-Prior to implementation, STARS teachers are trained either through the four-day STARS summer Teacher Institute or eight
+Prior to implementation, STARS teachers are trained either through the two-day STARS summer Teacher Institute or eight

 State Department of Education as a resource for HB 1476.